-Parameter FY 2021-22 FY 2020-21 From Renewable Sources Total electricity consumption (A) Total Fuel consumption (B) Energy from renowable sources are used at veny minimal levels Energy consumption through other sources (C) Energy from renewable sources are only. used at very millimar levels Total Energy consumed from renewable Orny. sources (A+B+C) From Non Renewable Sources Total electricity consumption (D) Bank's branches and other offices a • Total Fuel consumption (E) and the energy bills are paid individ Energy consumption through other sources (F) locations itself.
-The process of centr Total Energy consumed from non-renewable sources (D+E+F) energy bills will be planned in the como consolidated data in terms of unis available at the Central Office lever consumption cost including fuel concentral Office level.
-Henceforth Bana system for capturing and monitoric consumption from all offices and un proper mechanism for normalizing to its on energy consumption el.
-However, the total energy assumption is available at the k will go for implementing ing the energy units and adertake to put in place a
+Parameter FY 2021-22 FY 2020-21 From Renewable Sources Total electricity consumption (A) Total Fuel consumption (B) Energy from renowable courses are used at veny minimal levels Energy consumption through other sources (C) Energy from renewable sources are only. used at very minimal levels Total Energy consumed from renewable Offig. sources (A+B+C) From Non Renewable Sources Total electricity consumption (D) Bank's branches and other offices a • Total Fuel consumption (E) and the energy bills are paid individually/separately at the same Energy consumption through other sources (F) locations itself.
+The process of centr Total Energy consumed from non-renewable sources (D+E+F) energy bills will be planned in the coming years.
+Hence, currentl no consolidated data in terms of units on energy consumption is available at the Central Office level.
+However, the total energy